AndreiMoraru123/ContextCollector/README.md

 # COCO Context Collector

-## It's a contextualizer, trained on COCO! :zany_face:
+## It's a COntextualizer, trained on COCO!
+See what I did there ? :zany_face:

 ### This mixed vision-language model gets better by making mistakes

 ![p1](https://user-images.githubusercontent.com/81184255/203029962-e26562e9-754d-4629-8330-b54e202698f2.gif)

-### This is the improved version of the original Watch&Tell project.
+This is the improved version of the original Watch&Tell project.
 Check out [the old repo](https://github.com/AndreiMoraru123/Watch-and-Tell) to see what was improved and how to deal with the [Microsoft COCO dataset](https://cocodataset.org/#home).

-### Trained on the 2017 challenge image and captions with a custom data split.
+Trained on the supervised 2017 challenge of image-caption paris, using a custom data split and vocabulary generator.

+Explained in depth further in the ```README```.

 ![p2](https://user-images.githubusercontent.com/81184255/203030363-57e342d2-6d74-4600-ae86-c09079f8ff22.gif)